Lavieboheme2018/CS5610Web/README.md

 **Components:**
 - **User Profile Section:** Displays profile image, name, email, and password with update options.
 - **Pet Profile Section:** Profile cards for each pet with their photo, health information, and recent updates.
-- **Update and Add Reminder Buttons:** Enable updates and setting health reminders for each pet.

 **Wireframe Description:** The page displays user profile at the top, followed by pet profiles in a grid.
 Each pet’s health details are shown with options to update or add reminders.